bioAI-Oslo/Spikeometric/docs/introduction/introduction.rst

 We will use a :class:`torch_geometric.loader.DataLoader` to load the connectivity matrices in batches of 5.
 The data loader combines the connectivity data from each bach into a larger graph with each individual network as an isolated subgraph.
 The :meth:`simulate` method of the model then simulates the network activity for the specified number of time steps.
+Note that after each batch, the model increments the stimulus batch index, so that the stimulus is applied to the next batch of networks automatically.

 .. code-block:: python